cngarrison/aussie-bbq/cookbooks/elkaroo/README.md

 8. Add `logstash-*` index, and click `Discover` to begin reviewing log data

-This recipe has only been tested with `kitchen` but should work equally as well deployed with `knife` to a chef server.
+This recipe has only been tested with `kitchen` but should work equally as well deployed with `knife` to a hosted or open-source chef server.

 Any logstash `input` plugin can be used.
 Simply edit the `templates/default/logstash-nginx.conf.erb` template and add the preferred `input` config, eg. using a logstash agent.